Accidental Death Insurance Claims

 Only an insurance company could argue that an accident was not an accident under their policy.
 Though everyone knows what an accident is, it becomes mysterious when it comes up in court.
 Unfortunately there are cases on both sides of this question.
 However, we were able to argue common sense, the evidence of the case and the law to prevail for our client.

 The insurance company denied the claim under the exclusion for losses caused by illness or the treatment thereof.
-It asserted that Oxycodone was a treatment for chronic pain and thus excluded by the policy provisions.
+It asserted that the pain medication* was a treatment for chronic pain and thus excluded by the policy provisions.

 Stennett & Casino argued that California Insurance Code §10369.12 precluded an insurance company from excluding a loss caused by prescription drugs.
 The court agreed with our interpretation of the Code and held that the exclusion was void as it applied to our case.
 Our client thus received the full value of the insurance policy plus attorney’s fees.

-We investigated and found that the morphine was a byproduct of his pain medication (Tylenol with Codeine) prescribed for the husband for his back condition.
+We investigated and found that the illicit drug* was a byproduct of his pain medication prescribed for the husband for his back condition.
 We pointed out to the insurance carrier the California Insurance Code prohibits an insurer from denying an accidental death claim based on the use of prescribed medications.
 The insurer continued to deny the claim.
 We filed an ERISA lawsuit on behalf of our client.

 Stennett & Casino took the case to trial and our client was awarded judgment for the entire amount of the policy plus interest and attorney’s fees.